-- 10.02 Subject to Standing Order 10.3 below, the Common Seal of the County Council shall not be affixed to any document unless the sealing has been authorised: - (a) by either: - (i) a resolution of the County Council; or - (ii) a decision of a Cabinet Member or a committee to which the County Council has delegated its powers on its behalf; or - (iii) in the case of documents required for the exchange, purchase or sale of Superannuation Fund securities, by the Director of Finance, Performance and Procurement after consultation with the Chairman of the Pensions Panel; or - (iv) the Chief Executive or the Director of Law and Assurance where, in his or her opinion, such action is necessary in individual cases before the next meeting of the committee other than a Select Committee; action by the Chief Executive or Director of Law and Assurance is subject to consultation with the appropriate Cabinet Member or the chairman of the appropriate non-Executive committee (or, in his or her absence, the Leader, the vice-chairman or acting chairman of the relevant committee respectively); - or - (b) is required in order to comply with paragraph 14.2 of Standing Orders on Procurement and Contracts. - 10.03 A resolution of the County Council (or of the Cabinet, a Cabinet Member or a committee having that power) authorising the acceptance of any tender, the purchase, sale, letting or taking of any property, the issue of any stock, the presentation of any petition, memorial or address, the making of any rate or contract, or any other matter or thing, shall be a sufficient authority for sealing any document necessary to give effect to the resolution.
+- 9.02 Subject to Standing Order 9.03 below, the Common Seal of the County Council shall not be affixed to any document unless the sealing has been authorised: - (a) by either: - (i) a resolution of the County Council; or - (ii) a decision of a cabinet member or a committee to which the County Council has delegated its powers on its behalf; or - (iii) in the case of documents required for the exchange, purchase or sale of Superannuation Fund securities, by the Director of Finance and Support Services after consultation with the Chairman of the Pensions Committee; or - (iv) the Chief Executive or the Director of Law and Assurance where, in his or her opinion, such action is necessary in individual cases before the next meeting of the committee.
+Action by the Chief Executive or Director of Law and Assurance is subject to consultation with the appropriate cabinet member or the chairman of the appropriate non-executive committee (or, in his or her absence, the Leader, the vice-chairman or acting chairman of the relevant committee respectively); - or - (b) is required in order to comply with paragraph 14.2 of Standing Orders on Procurement and Contracts. - 9.03 A resolution of the County Council (or of the Cabinet, a cabinet member or a committee having that power) authorising the acceptance of any tender, the purchase, sale, letting or taking of any property, the issue of any stock, the presentation of any petition, memorial or address, the making of any rate or contract, or any other matter or thing, shall be a sufficient authority for sealing any document necessary to give effect to the resolution. - 9.04 The Common Seal shall be affixed in the presence of the Director of Law and Assurance, or other person appointed by the Director of Law and Assurance for that purpose, who shall authenticate the impression of the Seal with his or her signature.

-- 10.04 The Common Seal shall be affixed in the presence of the Director of Law and Assurance, or other person appointed by the Director of Law and Assurance for that purpose, who shall authenticate the impression of the Seal with his or her signature. - 10.05 An entry of the sealing of every deed and other document to which the Common Seal shall have been affixed shall be made by the Director of Law and Assurance in a book to be provided for that purpose, and shall be signed by the person present at the sealing. - 10.06 The Common Seal of the County Council shall be kept in a safe place in the custody of the Director of Law and Assurance.
+- 9.05 An entry of the sealing of every deed and other document to which the Common Seal shall have been affixed shall be made by the Director of Law and Assurance in a book to be provided for that purpose, and shall be signed by the person present at the sealing. - 9.06 The Common Seal of the County Council shall be kept in a safe place in the custody of the Director of Law and Assurance.